mdjahidhasan009/DevOps_Note/AWS/AWS_IAM.md

 ### Custom options
 We can change minimum length(Needs to be between 6 and 128)

-And can check or unchcheck
+And can check or uncheck
 #### Password strength
 * Require at least one uppercase letter from the Latin alphabet (A-Z)
 * Require at least one lowercase letter from the Latin alphabet (a-z)